izabelakalenik/Data-analysis-project/README.md

 the number of hours of music listened to per day, and the level of intensity of anxiety, depression, and insomnia.

 I conducted the following experiments for the data:
-* Linear regression,
+* Linear regression
-* Linear model, GLM, SVM,
+* Linear model, GLM, SVM
 * Normal distribution

 **Technologies used:**
 * Pandas: A versatile data manipulation library that facilitated seamless handling and exploration of my dataset.